 You’ll be surprised how easy it is to just keep going at a low resistance on these machines, and having one in your home is a lot of fun.
 If you live somewhere that has a snowy winter, cardio machines can help you keep your heart healthy without needing to venture outdoors.

 Average Price Range: $500-$2,000

-Those home gym machines you see advertised on late night television may be paying B grade martial arts stars to help them advertise, but whether or not those guys actually use them in real life or just say so for an easy paycheck, many of these home gym machines really do the trick.
+Those home gym machines you see advertised on late-night television may seem questionable, but many of these home gym machines really do the trick.

-Like the motion machines and fitness ball, these are devices that you can plant in front of the television and just zone out, getting in shape by doing passive exercises for hours on end.
-If you need a workout, start our Home Workout Plan and get in shape!
+Like the cardio machines and fitness ball, these are devices that you can plant in front of the television and just zone out, getting in shape by doing passive exercises for hours on end.

 Selecting the Equipment You Need

 Before making any purchasing decisions, you really need to figure out what your fitness goals are.
 Any of these devices listed above can help you with just about any fitness goal, but each one plays to its own strengths and weaknesses.

 An incline machine is great for burning fat and doing aerobics, but you’ll need some weights to add real bulk, for instance.